 The Sandy-Saulteaux Spiritual Centre is an Aboriginal Theological and Ministry Training Program of the United Church of Canada.
 It is a recent amalgamation of The Francis Sandy Theological Centre (Paris, Ontario) and the Dr. Jessie Saulteaux Resource Centre (Beausejour, Manitoba).
-The five year Community Based Ministry Program leads to a Diploma in Aboriginal Ministry and fulfills the requirements for Commissioning to Diaconal Ministry.
-For a list of Diaconal Graduates click here.
+The five year Community Based Ministry Program leads to a Diploma in Aboriginal Ministry and fulfills the requirements of the United Church for Commissioning to Diaconal Ministry.

 Sandy-Saulteaux Spiritual Centre prepares Aboriginal people for ordered and lay ministry by affirming a style of leadership appropriate to Aboriginal culture and Aboriginal church experience.

 The Community Based Model balances field work in the community where the student lives with two-week Learning Circles four times a year at the Centre, which is located just outside Beausejour, Manitoba.